MatthewAmbrosio98/scRNAseq-heart-failure/README.md

 Main R Markdown file containing the full analysis (Introduction, Methods, Results, Discussion).

 ### final_project_genom_II_updated.Rmd
-R Markdown that should be used for knitting purposes (the previous one did not have the correct data paths)
+R Markdown that should be used for knitting/cloning purposes (the previous one did not have the correct data paths) USE THIS FILE FOR REPRODUCING

 ### final_project_genom_II.html
 Knitted output of the R Markdown file.